mitosisX/limekit-docs/source/batteries.rst

 .. function:: sleep(seconds)
   :no-index:

    Pauses the thread for a number of seconds.
+Fractions are allowed, so ``worker:sleep(0.25)`` is a quarter of a second.

 .. _signals: